 Tables 1 and 2 show the algorithmic performance of InSilicoVA at the individual level and population level, respectively, using the default probbase, training the algorithm on data with the same causes and symptoms as the default probbase, and training the algorithm on data with different causes and symptoms.
 At both the individual level and the population level, the configuration using the causes published with the dataset and the Tariff 2.0 symptoms performed best across all age groups regardless of whether health care experience (HCE) variables were included.
 These variables are intended to reflect the impact of the extent of contact with health services prior to death in terms of additional information that might improve diagnostic accuracy.

 At the individual level, InSilicoVA performed best for predicting the cause of death for child deaths.
 Without HCE variables, the median CCC for child VAs was 30.1% (UI 30.0%, 30.2%) using the default probbase, 35.2% (UI 34.7%, 35.7%) when training the algorithm on the default cause list and symptoms, and 38.4% (UI 37.7%, 39.0%) when using the causes and symptoms which best matched the data.
 For adults and neonates, InSilicoVA performed substantially worse with the default probbase than with the Tariff 2.0 causes and symptoms.
 The CCC for adults was 10.6% (UI 10.5%, 10.6%) using the defaults and 28.0% (UI 27.7%, 28.3%) using Tariff 2.0 causes and symptoms.
 The CCC for neonates was 1.8% (UI 1.7%, 1.9%) using the defaults and 36.6% (UI 35.9%, 37.2%) using the Tariff 2.0 causes and symptoms.
 For adults, training the algorithm using the default causes and symptoms yielded diagnostic accuracy very similar to that resulting from using Tariff 2.0 causes and symptoms, 26.5% (UI 26.2%, 26.8%) compared to 28.0% (UI 27.7%, 28.3%).
 For neonates, training using default symptoms and causes produced lower CCC, 27.7% (UI 27.1%, 28.2%) compared to 36.6% (UI 35.9%, 37.2%) when training using the Tariff 2.0 symptoms.
-The cause-specific performance, as measured by chance-corrected concondance varied signficantly by cause.
+The cause-specific performance, as measured by chance-corrected concordance varied significantly by cause.
 Tables 3 to 5 summarize the cause-specific chance-corrected concordance.
 When the model was trained using Tariff 2.0 symptoms, the adult causes with the highest CCC were Bite of Venomous Animal, Drowning, Maternal; the child causes with the highest CCC were Bite of Venomous Animal, Drowning, Road Traffic; and the neonate causes with the highest CCC were Stillbirth, Preterm Delivery, Meningitis/Sepsis.
 Across all age groups, 5 causes were predicted at or below the level of random guessing.
 Additional files 2 to 4 present the full misclassification matrix for cause-specific performance of InSilicoVA when trained using Tariff 2.0 symptoms, and predicted without healthcare experience, to show the detailed patterns of prediction at the individual level.